96fauj/ApiOverflow/README.md

 a performance benefit
 - On the csv output a proper validation error return to the consumer (e.g. the rawRecord string & what value was not parsed or failed validation)
+- Meaningful EF error representation bubble up to the user (api)

 - Decouple the ef db context (data layer) from the web api completely avoiding services.AddDbContext<EnergyDbContext>(....